Kubernetes configuration

 • ExtraPodLabels: This defines a map that links Prometheus label names to Kubernetes pod labels.
 Each key is the Prometheus label that will be exposed in metrics, and the value is the pod label to pull the data from.
 This lets you expose pod metadata as Prometheus labels for easier filtering and querying.

-(e.g. Considering an entry like "WORKLOAD_ID" : "amd/workload-id", where WORKLOAD_ID is a label visible in metrics and its value is the pod label value of a pod label key set as amd/workload-id).
+(e.g. Considering an entry like "WORKLOAD_ID" : "amd-workload-id", where WORKLOAD_ID is a label visible in metrics and its value is the pod label value of a pod label key set as amd-workload-id).

 • ProfilerMetrics: A map of toggle to enable Profiler Metrics either for all nodes or a specific hostname with desired state.
 Key with specific hostname $HOSTNAME takes precedense over a all key.
+This only controls the Profiler Metrics which has prefix of GPU_PROF_ from the metrics list.

 • CommonConfig: